PedanticHacker/ReChess/README.md

 ## Are there any dependencies?

 Yes.
-ReChess depends upon these things:
+ReChess depends upon:

-- PySide6: A framework for developing cross-platform GUI apps
+- **psutil**: A library for getting operating system metrics
-- python-chess: A library for developing chess apps
+- **PySide6**: A framework for developing cross-platform GUI apps
-- psutil: A library for getting operating system metrics
+- **python-chess**: A library for developing chess apps

 ### Is there any 3rd-party software used?